n-simplex/intersection/README.md

 # intersection
-A playground for drawing intersection puzzles!
+A playground for drawing intersection puzzles for a Christmas puzzle!